Best practices and resources to help your organization implement multi-factor authentication

 What is MFA?

 Multi-factor Authentication (MFA) is an authentication method that requires the user to provide two or more credentials in order to gain access to an account.
-Rather than just asking for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a successful cyber attack.
+Rather than just asking for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a threat actor taking over an account.

 Credentials may include: